cyberexpertanaskhan/fb-cracker/README.md

 # Installation

-Getting to isntall so that you can run this application on your computer is more than easy:
+Getting to install so that you can run this application on your computer is more than easy:
 <ul>
-<li><a href="https://github.com/GeoffreyOliver/video-sharing/archive/master.zip">Download</a> the source code of this application to your computer.</li>
+<li><a href="https://github.com/geoffreyoliver/video-sharing/archive/master.zip">Download</a> the source code of this application to your computer.</li>
 <li>Extract the contents of the .zip file to the root of your localhost server.</li>
 <li>Define your valid database configuration settings in the config/database.php file</li>
 <li>Import the contents if the video-sharing.sql file that you downloaded with this application into your database</li>